oneapi-src/level-zero-spec/scripts/core/PROG.rst

 - There is no implicit association between a command list and a logical command queue.
   Therefore, a command list may be submitted to any or multiple logical command queues.
+- By definition, a command list cannot be executed concurrently on multiple physical command queues.
-- However, if a command list is meant to be submitted to a physical copy-only command queue, then it must be created using a command queue group ordinal with its
+- If a command list is meant to be submitted to a physical copy-only command queue, then it must be created using a command queue group ordinal with its
   ::${x}_command_queue_group_properties_t.copySupported equal true (1) and
   ::${x}_command_queue_group_properties_t.computeSupported equal false (0), and submitted to a logical command